UzL-ITS/pethmr.github.io/_posts/2022-03-31-critical-spring-vulnerabilties.md

 The vulnerabilities that were found caused a lot of turmoil in the information security community due to a similar bug in the Java library Log4J (CVE-2021-44228).
 CVE-2021-44228 was found in December 2021 and has affected a lot of critical systems.
-The new vulnerabilities are serious and high impact due to their capabilities, ease of use and usage of the Spring framework in bigger enterprises.
+New vulnerabilities are serious and have a high impact due to their capabilities, ease of use and widespread of the Spring framework.

 The vulnerabilities in question are the following:
 1. CVE-2022-22965 Spring4Shell